List of Trinity College Dublin student organisations: Biological Association

-The Biosoc is one of the largest societies in Trinity College Dublin.
+The Biological Association, also known as Biosoc, describes itself as one of Ireland's largest and oldest medical student societies.
 The main role of the Biosoc was originally to provide a forum of discussion in the field of Natural Science, however, over the years it began to change this role eventually becoming a social society for medical students.
-It runs the "Med Day" charity event every November, raising money for various university associated hospitals, including neonatal care in the Coombe Women & Infants University Hospital and Rotunda Hospital, acute stroke care in St. James's Hospital and breast cancer screening programme in Tallaght University Hospital.
+It runs the "Med Day" charity event every November, raising money for Trinity-affiliated teaching hospitals.